dgaydukov/cert-aws/sa/files/sa.md

 sudo dd if=/dev/zero of=/mnt/volume/tmpfile bs=1M count=1024
 sudo dd if=/mnt/volume/tmpfile of=/dev/null bs=1M count=1024
 ```
+Volume modification - you can modify ebs volume (both type & size) on the fly (without volume detachment or ec2 stopping), but there are some limitations:
+* gp2 root can't be modified to st1/sc1.
+If detached & modified to st1/sc1 it can't be attached as root.
+* decreasing size is not supported
+* gp2 non-root can be modified to st1/sc1, but size can't be less than minimum size of these types (for example min size for sc1-500GB, so you can't modify 10GB gp2 to 10GB sc1)
 Multi-volume snapshots - point-in-time snapshots for all ebs volumes attached to an ec2.
 After creation each snapshot treated as separate one.
 It's a best practice to tag multi-volume snapshots so you can manage them as single entity.
 DLM (Data Lifecycle Manager) - manage the lifecycle of ebs snapshot.
 If you combine it with CloudWatch and CloudTrail you get complete backup solution for ebs.